University of Arkansas Speech and Hearing Clinic

 - Services available for all ages

-Patient parking is available at no charge in the lot north of the building.
+Patient parking is available at no charge in the designated spaces in the lot north of the building.

 Speech-Language Pathology and Audiology Services

 The University of Arkansas Speech and Hearing Clinic offers hearing health care services to residents of Northwest Arkansas and throughout the state.
 We treat a wide range of hearing related disorders, which include hearing evaluation for adults and children, evaluation for hearing aids, and follow-up services for individuals with hearing aids.

 The University of Arkansas Speech and Hearing clinic offers specialized services for individuals with hearing loss.
 We address deficits in articulation, language, and/or auditory skills that often accompany childhood hearing loss.
 These services require family participation and interaction throughout the evaluation and intervention process.

 The Speech and Hearing Clinic is pleased to offer speech-language services focusing on accent modification/reduction.
 All speakers exhibit some type of accent.
 It is important to understand ASHA's position statement that "no dialectal variety of English is a disorder or a pathological form of speech or language."
 However, many speakers with strong regional or foreign accents seek services to reduce his/her accent in order to improve overall communication.
 We tailor services to meet the unique needs of many professionals including business executives, university professors, graduate teaching assistants, medical personnel, or others who wish to improve oral English pronunciation.
 More information about accent modification can be found at the Accent Modification page of the American Speech-Language-Hearing Association.

 The U of A Speech and Hearing Clinic offers functional communication assessment and treatment services to individuals who suffer speech and/or language impairments acquired later in life due to neurodegenerative disease (such as Parkinson’s disease) or stroke.